ajv-validator/ajv/CONTRIBUTING.md

 2. The environment you have the problem with.
 3. Your code (please make it as small as possible to reproduce the issue).
 4. If your issue is in the browser, please list the other packages loaded in the page in the order they are loaded.
 Please check if the issue gets resolved (or results change) if you move Ajv bundle closer to the top.
-5. Results in node.js v8+.
+5. Results in the latest stable Node.js.
 6. Results and error messages in your platform.

 #### <a name="installation"></a>Installation and dependency issues